This is the 3rd Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 Next, I’m using a 32g uncovered wire to thread through the paste from the center of the bottom of the leaf, up between the back and the front, until it nearly reaches the top making sure the wire isn’t showing through the back or the front and is entirely inside the gumpaste.
 Refer to Video at 15:27

-I’m then going to press the leaf onto the veiner, and that will give it a thinner edge and also imprint it with veins.
+I’m then going to press the leaf onto the veiner, giving it a thinner edge and imprinting it with veins.
 You can use your fingers to do this as I did, but you can also use the plastic disc to do it that sometimes comes with cutters.
 Refer to Video at 15:55

 If the back of the leaves were going to be seen, then, of course, I would imprint veins on the backs.